ashourz/AlgoRoyale/README.md

 # AlgoRoyale

+> **A modular, production-grade algorithmic trading orchestration platform for equities and derivatives, supporting research, live trading, and portfolio optimization.**

 **AlgoRoyale** is a modular, production-grade algorithmic trading orchestration platform for equities.
 It is designed for robust, automated trading, and portfolio backtest optimization, with a focus on extensibility, observability, and clean architecture.